Braneworlds in Warped Einsteinian Cubic Gravity: Final remarks

 \section{Final remarks}

 In this work we investigated the effects of high curvature terms up to cubic order within the braneworld model.
-We proposed a cubic theory inspired by Einsteinian Cubic Gravity (ECG), characterized by the invariant $P$ (\ref{pp}) determined by eight theory parameters $\beta$'s.
-Through the assumption that the theory shares a gravitational spectrum analogous to General Relativity (GR) in the linear regime, we successfully constrained two of these parameters.
+We proposed a cubic effective gravity theory inspired by Einsteinian Cubic Gravity (ECG), characterized by the invariant $P$ (\ref{pp}) determined by eight theory parameters $\beta$'s.
+Through the imposition that the theory shares a gravitational spectrum analogous to General Relativity (GR) in the linear regime, we successfully constrained two of these parameters.
 This specific parameterization not only defined the quartic term but also led to the complete specification of the Gauss-Bonnet (GB) term.
 Notably, at $d=5$, the GB term emerged as more than a topological term, justifying its inclusion in our calculations.
 Upon establishing a warped compactified brane geometry as defined by Eq. (\ref{warp}), it became evident that condition (i) alone was insufficient to yield second-order equations of motion for the warped factor.
 To address this limitation, an additional parameter needed to be fixed, so that we had to relax condition (ii).
-Consequently, through the fixation of three parameters, we successfully formulated a cubic theory featuring a second-order equation of motion for the brane model.
+Consequently, through the fixation of three parameters, we successfully formulated a warped ECG gravity (WECG) featuring a second-order equation of motion for the brane model.
 Notably, this theory accurately describes the linear regime of the usual graviton for a maximally symmetric background (MSB).
 Additionally, we demonstrated that this theory gives rise to thin brane solutions reminiscent of the Randall-Sundrum (RS) type, exhibiting the potential for a de Sitter phase.
+For this brane, we have set an upper limit on the cubic parameter $\lambda$.
+This condition establishes the validity range of this warped ECG effective theory.

 We introduced the first-order BPS formalism to derive thick brane solutions, incorporating a scalar field to represent the matter content in the bulk.
-Our investigation focused on solutions generated by a linear superpotential in the $\phi$ field, resulting in a potential resembling $\phi^8$.
+Our investigation focused on solutions generated by the sine-Gordon superpotential, resulting in a potential (\ref{V}).
 Leveraging numerical methods, we successfully constructed the scalar field profile, revealing that the cubic theory supplemented by the GB term produces single-kink solutions.
 Additionally, when considering a weak quadratic-cubic interaction, the energy density profile closely resembles that of the standard GR.

 Before delving into a thorough stability analysis of the model, we derived the equation governing the tensor gravitational perturbation explicitly.
 Our calculations for the quadratic interaction align with the previously predicted result in Ref.\cite{gb}.
 However, in the case of the cubic interaction, an extensive computation of terms revealed that fixing two additional parameters ($\beta_4$ and $\beta_5 $) is necessary to obtain second-order equations of motion for gravitational fluctuations.
 Consequently, achieving a cubic theory devoid of instability would require up to three free $\beta$ parameters.
 Notably, this analysis extends the initial premise of condition (i), which assumes that fluctuations occur in a SMB, as highlighted in \cite{pablos}.
 Finally, with these specified constraints and leveraging the analogous supersymmetric structure of quantum mechanics, we demonstrated the stability of our model.
 This implies the absence of tachyon Kaluza-Klein (KK) modes within our proposed framework.